-Although Rooney has baggage and scandal that most families would rather avoid, I think it is Rooney’s underreported quality that fellow dads should be celebrating at Wembley.
+Rooney has baggage.
+Serious baggage that most families would rather avoid, but I think it is Rooney’s underreported quality that fellow dads can learn from.

 In particular, on that November night, my stand out memory of the football was Rooney’s work rate.
 On the ball, Rooney was dangerous and attacking but what stood out, even more, was his work rate off the ball.
 He was all over the pitch.
 When you are in the stands, you see the true performance of players and the work they put in.